ethereum-oasis-op/baseline/docs/bri/bri-1/bri-1-libraries/erp-connector-google-sheets-microsoft-dynamics.md

 * Julia is the supply manager in the "USMF - Contoso Entertainment System USA".
 She deals with finding and working with suppliers.
 Contoso uses Microsoft Dynamics 365 to manage all its operations.
 * Todd is the owner of the small niche HDMI manufacturing plant called ACME.
 Todd is quite happy to manage his plant via good old Google Spreadsheet.
 * Julia is in need of HDMI cables and has found Todd.
-* This demo will show how "Baseline" can help Julia and Todds records stay in sync despite Todd not using a sophisticated system.
+* This demo will show how "Baseline" can help Julia and Todd's records stay in sync despite Todd not using a sophisticated system.

 #### RFQ